mbizov/libcx/README.md

 # Introduction
-Libcx is an ANSI C library for operating on complex numbers
+Libcx is an ANSI C library for operating on complex numbers.

 # How to use
 All functions are defined in the `cx_math.h` header.
 You either need to add the library's files to your project or link to the library.
 That's it!